YamashiFenikkusu/CSV-translator-system-for-RMVXace/README.md

 # RMVXace multilingual system - Translation tool
 <h2>Main thinks</h2>
-This script able your game to be multilingual.
-It's using csv file.<br/>
+This script plug'n use able your game to be multilingual with using of csv file.
 A good comprehension of programmation and csv system are required.<br/>

 <h2>How to use:</h2>
--You need to have a **CSV** named folder in the project root.
+-You need to have a <sub>CSV</sub> named folder in the project root.<br/>
--You have to put MultilingualSystem.init_language at the end of Main script.
+-You have to put MultilingualSystem.init_language at the end of Main script.<br/>
 -A CSV folder are offered on the GitHub page, it's containing a csv file for Vocab module.
 Files csv for actors, weapons will come later.
-The csv files offered on the Github page contain translation in English and French.
+The csv files offered on the Github page contain translation in English and French.<br/>
--For messages event comand and choice, use this format for display a message contained in a csv file: **(tableName, keyName)**
+-For messages event comand and choice, use this format for display a message contained in a csv file: <sub>(tableName, keyName)</sub>

 <h2>Revisions</h2>
 <h3>-v0.3</h3>